TvdW/tdf-waitlist/frontend/src/Pages/Guide/guides/logi/guide.md

 #### True Creations Research Center (TCRC)

-This site can be particularly dangerous, so as a logi you must pay attention to broadcasts/agro switches, which happen every 1min approx.
+This site can be particularly dangerous, so as a logi you must pay attention to broadcasts/aggro switches, which happen every 1min approx.

-The FC will order the Meatshield (usually a Damnation) to enter the site first and establish the agro.
+The FC will order the Meatshield (usually a Damnation) to enter the site first and establish the aggro.
 Depending on how pre-loaded the site is we will take the gate anywhere from 0-30 seconds after the meatshield.

 As a cruiser you do not want to take the gate first when FC calls gate status, you have one of the fastest warp speeds.
 So count to 3 before taking the gate.
-Nestors should take it immediately on hearing Gate status.
+Nestors should take it immediately on hearing the Gate status.

 Upon landing immediately lock the meatshield before doing anything else and dump all reps on them.
 Then Nestors will burn forward in the direction of the Shield Transfer Array, Cruisers will burn forwards before establishing their orbits.
 Once the meatshield is stable cruisers should decycle down to 1 rep, and Nestors down to 3 and be ready to rep the next person.

-Agro shifts quite alot in this site and there are two types of agro:
+Aggro shifts quite alot in this site and there are two types of aggro:

-Main Agro (armor broadcast) is when you are red/yellow boxed by the majority of the room.
+Main Aggro (armor broadcast) is when you are red/yellow boxed by the majority of the room.

-Troll agro (shield broadcast) is when you are red/yellow boxed by the frigates, or by the auga/romi in a TCRC.
-The agro can also split between several targets.
-Lock up both broadcasts!
+Troll aggro (shield broadcast) is when you are red/yellow boxed by the frigates, or by the Auga/Romi in a TCRC.
+The aggro can also split between several targets.
+Lock up all broadcasts!

-This site has a live warpout, which means that once the scrams are cleared, the FC will call for the DPS ships to warp themselves to the next broadcast and the Logi will stay behind and align.
-You should lock up all remaining targets on grid, usually the other logi/fc/booster.
+This site has a live warpout, which means that once the scrams are cleared, the FC will call for the DPS ships to warp themselves to the next broadcast and the Logi will stay behind and align with prop mods OFF.
+You should lock up all remaining fleet members on grid, usually the other logi/fc/booster.
 And the FC will wing warp when it is safe to do so.
 You should never warp yourself out of a TCRC unless specifically told to do so!

 #### The Kundalini Manifest (MOM)